-For the beginning of the year, get a fresh start: integrate into your weekly skincare routine an essential key step that is often overlooked, exfoliation.
-Find out in this article what it’s used for, what types of exfoliation there are and which one will best suit your skin and its needs!
+For the beginning of the spring, get a fresh start: integrate into your weekly skincare routine an essential key step that is often overlooked, exfoliation.
+Discover in this article why it’s so essential after the winter season, what types of exfoliation there are and which one will best suit your skin and its needs!

 The skin naturally renews itself according to a cycle that lasts an average of one month.
 During this cycle, cells die and are replaced by new ones.
 At the end of this cycle, each cell becomes a “dead cell” and ends up on the surface of the skin to be naturally “exfoliated” (eliminated / removed from the epidermis).
-However, this natural mechanism tends to slow down considerably under the influence of external stress factors (such as fatigue, stress, lack of sleep, tobacco, alcohol…) but also with age.
+However, this natural mechanism tends to slow down considerably under the influence of external stress factors (such as fatigue, stress, lack of sleep, lack of light, tobacco…) but also with age and changing seasons.
 An excessive layer of dead cells can then accumulate on the surface of the skin and cause disorders:

 - the skin becomes thicker, breathes less easily and the active ingredients of your skincare products have more difficulty to penetrate the epidermis,